giellalt/lang-kal/docs/index-header.md

 a full-sized Greenlandic analyser.

 Central developers have been:
-Per Langgård, Liv Molich, Nani Nilsen, Trond Trosterud, Paneeraq Nielsen, Anna Karina Madsen, Beatrine Heilman, Judithe Denbæk, Tino Didriksen and Sjur Moshagen.
+*Per Langgård, Liv Molich, Nani Nilsen, Trond Trosterud, Paneeraq Nielsen, Anna Karina Madsen, Beatrine Heilman, Judithe Denbæk, Tino Didriksen and Sjur Moshagen.*

-It is in use in a Greenlandic spellchecker and in a set of pedagogical programs for Greenlandic.
+The analyser is in use in a Greenlandic spellchecker and in a set of pedagogical programs for Greenlandic.

 # Project documentation